MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 4. Click the **Constraints** tab, and click **Authentication Methods**.

-5. In EAP Types, click **Microsoft: Protected EAP (PEAP)**, and then click **Edit**.
+5. In EAP Types, click **Microsoft: Protected EAP (PEAP)**, and click **Edit**.

-6. Record the values for **Certificate issued to** and **Issuer**.<br>You use these values in the upcoming VPN template configuration.
+6. Record the values for **Certificate issued to** and **Issuer**.<p>You use these values in the upcoming VPN template configuration.
 For example, if the server’s FQDN is nps01.corp.contoso.com and the hostname is NPS01, the certificate name is based upon the FQDN or DNS name of the server - for example, nps01.corp.contoso.com.

 7. Cancel the Edit Protected EAP Properties dialog box.